-Development of Definitions
+Development of Definitions (B)

 PDP-WT Conclusion: the WT recommends that, where appropriate, definitions are added to the new Annex A and PDP Manual based on the PDP-WT discussions and recommendations.
 These would include definitions related to “PDP”, “in scope”, “Consensus Policies”, “Working Groups”, etc.

-Voting thresholds
+Voting thresholds (B)

 The WT discussed whether the voting thresholds as adopted as part of the new GNSO bi-cameral structure in 2009 are still appropriate and effective.
 Overall, the PDP-WT decided to substantially keep the existing thresholds intact and added a couple of others.
 Below are listed the thresholds recommended by the PDP-WT followed by some notes by the PDP-WT.

-Raising an Issue: Council initiation: 25% of the members of the Council of each house or a majority of one house.
+Raising an Issue: Council initiation: one-fourth (1/4) of the members of the Council of each house or a majority of one house.